rust-vmm/vm-fdt/README.md

    The call returns an object of type `FdtWriterNode` on which we can set properties (using the `property_*` functions as defined below), or add child nodes (via nested calls to `begin_node`).
-Properties for the node can only be added *before* creating children nodes (as defined in the specification).
-Each node must end with a call to the end_node function.
+Properties for the node can only be added *before* creating child nodes (as defined in the specification).
+Each node must end with a call to the `end_node` function.
 1. **Create properties**.
 Properties are key-value pairs, where the key is a string, and the value is a raw bytes array.
 To make it easier to use, such that the caller of the FDT interface does not need to create a raw byte